jeromelesaux/jeromelesaux/README.md

 ### Hi there 👋

-You will find here all my personnal projects, some are WIP, others are finished.
+You will find here all my personnal projects, some are WIP, others can be used.

 <!--